-While we stand in support of virtually all of the hemp intoxicant recommendations from the SB22-205 Work Group, we strongly oppose the work group recommendation that a maximum dosage per unit of up to 2.5 mg of THC be the legal limit for "non-intoxicating" THC products.
-A serving size of 2.5mg threatens public safety unless sold within the regulated marijuana space, which has developed robust public safety regulations and protocols in regulating the sale of THC to the public.
+While I stand in support of virtually all of the recommendations from the SB22-205 Work Group, I strongly oppose the work group recommendation that a maximum dosage per unit of up to 2.5 mg of THC be the legal limit for "non-intoxicating" THC products.
+A serving size at 2.5mg threatens public safety unless sold within the regulated marijuana space, which has developed robust public safety regulations and protocols in regulating the sale of THC to the public.
+(See full Dissent at the end of the report)

-- Public safety concerns: - Serving size of 2.5 mg of THC is too high to be considered "non-intoxicating" - These products will be available for sale to minors. - There is no limit of servings per container (a 90 serving container could contain up to 225 mgs of THC, which exceeds the per container limit in retail marijuana) - Task force recommended "safeguards" to justify the 2.5mg are inadequate to overcome the first three points. - The sale of these products in Colorado should be regulated by MED - Full spectrum hemp derived THC can be produced by hemp manufacturers but should be sold through the current Colorado regulated marijuana system. - There is already a system in place to track potentially intoxicating cannabinoids (METRC) - o Sales outside of Colorado should be outside the scope of this task group. - Products containing as much as 225 mg of THC should not be for sale to anyone without restrictions either online and delivered by mail or private courier (I.e. UPS or FedEx, or sold in general retail outlets which will be available for sale to minors.
+- Public safety concerns: - Serving size of 2.5 mg of THC is too high to be considered "non-intoxicating" - o There is no recommendation for prevention of sales to minors - There is no limit of servings per container (a 90 serving container could contain up to 225 mgs of THC, which exceeds the per container limit in retail marijuana) - Task force recommended "safeguards" to justify the 2.5mg are inadequate to overcome the first three points - The sale of these products in Colorado should be regulated by MED - Full spectrum hemp derived THC can be produced by hemp manufacturers but should be sold through the current Colorado regulated marijuana system. - There is already a system in place to track potentially intoxicating cannabinoids (METRC) - Sales outside of Colorado should be outside the scope of this task group. - Products containing as much as 225 mg of THC should not be for sale to anyone without restrictions either online or in general retail outlets (e.g. convenience stores).